westphae/stratux/content/collaboration/index.md

 ![splash](/img/contact-bg.jpg)

 ## Issues

 Submit any issues on my fork's [issues](https://github.com/westphae/stratux/issues) area.
 Every flight creates a file in /var/log/sensors_YYYYMMDD_HHMMSS.csv, which you can upload.
 It might also be helpful to upload /var/log/stratux.log in certain situations.

 ## Feedback

 Please contact me on [Slack](https://stratuxadsb.slack.com/team/bonanzaeric), either with a direct message or in the [ahrs](https://stratuxadsb.slack.com/messages/ahrs/) channel.

 If you're not on Slack, you can use one of the links at left.

+## Acknowledgments

+I would like to thank Steve Sokol of http://openflightsolutions.com for his input, motivation through his AHRS Challenge, and for providing a prototype AHRS board for testing.
+His products are also top notch--highly recommended!